Hus54in/ChatR/README.md

 ## Usage/Examples
-Create an Account: Get Started by clicking on Create an Account then fill out necessary information.
+### Create an Account:
+Get Started by clicking on Create an Account then fill out necessary information.

 <div style="display: flex; flex-direction: row;">
   <img src="lib/IMG_6538.PNG" alt="Fill in Email and Password" width="300"/>
   <img src="lib/IMG_6539.PNG" alt="Select a username and fill in your name" width="300"/>
 </div>

+### Login:
-Login: Login to the account by providing email and password.
+Login to the account by providing email and password.

 <img src="lib/IMG_6537.PNG" alt="Login to your account" width="300"/>

+### Chat with people
-Start chatting with people
+Start chatting with people by writing out a message and clicking on send button with confidence because your chats are end-to-end encrypted

 <img src="lib/IMG_6540.PNG" alt="Start chatting with people" width="300"/>

 ## Author